cpen333/cpen333.github.io/_labs/mutex.md

 std::sort(names.begin(), names.end());
 ```
 The `sort(...)` method takes in two *iterators* as arguments, and sorts everything in between (including the first but excluding the second).
 This works fine for things like strings that have a natural `<` comparison operator, but how do we handle sorting of some other data structures like pairs of custom objects?
 Well, we can write a special *comparator* to order them.
-Comparators are *things* that accept two instances of your objects and return a boolean that is `true` if the items are in the correct order, or `false` if they should be switched.
+Comparators are *things* that accept two instances of your objects and return a boolean that is `true` if the items are in the correct order, or `false` if they should be swapped.
 You can write a method as a comparator, or a class, or a lambda... anything that has the form
 ```cpp
 bool compare(const type& a, const type& b);
 ```